marcelrienks/PieceOfCake.Web-Services-Data/README.md

 * Manage Attachments

 ### Todo ###
+* investigate then if Avatar and Roles should be required on the viewModel
 * investigate if i can use a flag to determine one level deep of related model conversion (apply this to all explicit conversions)
 * Investigate using Mock DbSet instead of having a fake Repository
 * investigate option of creating view model layer (this will clean up password field on Member for example)